AnastKap/ARM_Mini_OS/README.md

 - **flash**: used to build the source and flash the microcontroller
 - **debug**: used to build the source, flash the microcontroller and begin the debug session
-- **clean**: cleans the folder from intermediate files created by the process of building
+- **clean**: cleans the folder from intermediate files created by the process of building and the log files
+- **clean_obj**: cleans the folder from all the object files
+- **disasm**: creates a disassembled version of the binary file

 ## Using the Debugger
-To debug the microcontroller, two terminals must be opened.
-In the one type
+To debug the microcontroller type
 ```
 make debug
 ```
-and in the other one
+This automates the process of opening the server to communicate with the STM32 and debug it.

+**Notice**: If the debugger doesn't open-up, try first by ensuring that openocd is not executing by typing
 ```
-openocd -f /usr/local/share/openocd/scripts/interface/stlink-v2.cfg -f /usr/local/share/openocd/scripts/board/stm32f103c8_blue_pill.cfg
+pkill openocd
 ```
-**Notice**: Don't let much time to pass till you run openocd, because the gdb-multiarch might timeout

 ## Context switching in ARM
 The basic concept that an RTOS offers is the ability to run multiple processes simultaneously (in a pseudo-parallel way).
 This is done through context switching.